jean-michel-gonet/angular-backtest/README.md

 - _finance.yahoo.com_ - CSV files downloaded from https://finance.yahoo.com
 - _www.six-group.com_ - JSON files downloaded from https://www.six-group.com/exchanges/shares/overview_en.html

-We find the IBEX-35 in https://finance.yahoo.com/quote/%5EIBEX, we click on _Historical Data_ and select the following options:
+_Yahoo Finance_ provides the IBEX-35 in https://finance.yahoo.com/quote/%5EIBEX.
+Click on _Historical Data_ and select the following options:
-- Time Period: Max
+- _Time Period_: Max
-- Show: Historical Prices
+- _Show_: Historical Prices
-- Frequency: Daily
+- _Frequency_: Daily

-- Click on Apply.
-- And Download data
+Then click on _Apply_ and _Download_ the data.
 You should obtain a CSV file.

+As a side note, the index itself is not a passive ETF.
+Un initial stages it is acceptable to simulate using the index as if it were your fund.
+In later stages you need to find your actual fund, and see important details like TER, liquidity, buying and selling costs etc.

 ### Include the historical quotes in the project
 Copy that file in project folder ``src/assets/quotes/indexes`` (you could